 Fillers basically restore volume that was lost in your face, helping to smooth deep lines that result from aging and sun damage.
 As we get older, the body stops producing elastin and collagen, while levels of hyaluronic acid diminish which results in older looking skin.
 Facial fillers are small injections of gel that help to fill in the wrinkles in various parts of the face like around the mouth and jawline, the checks and around the eye.
 They can also serve as lip fillers, which are administered directly into the tissue of the lips.

 Types of Fillers

 There are a variety of fillers that have been approved by the FDA for cosmetic surgeon use.
 Keep in mind that they’re only approved when administered through a licensed physician like a board-certified cosmetic surgeon.
-Most practitioners prefer hyaluronic acid, a naturally occurring substance in the skin.
+Most practitioners prefer dermal fillers which contain hyaluronic acid, a naturally occurring substance in the skin.
 They’re typically infused with lidocaine to minimize any discomfort.

 Facial Fillers Aren’t Botox